oltree/AOD-landing/README.md

 - **CSS (Cascading Style Sheets):** Applied for styling and design enhancements.
 - **SCSS:** A CSS preprocessor that allows for more efficient and organized styling.
 - **JavaScript:** Implemented to add interactivity and functionality to the page.

+## Contact

+For any inquiries or support, please contact Oleg Melekh at oleg.melekh.frontend@gmail.com.